Find the Equipment Sheet List in the Full Rulebook.

 Armors are any kind of outer layer, like metal plating or a Space Suit.
 They cannot be layered, and you may only wear one at a time.

 Backpacks usually provide abilities that can completely change your tactical role, such as a Drone Pack, or an Engineering Pack.
-They must be worn on the back and be roughly the size of a normal backpack (though they can be of any shape).
+They can come in many shapes, such as packs, satchels, hip bags, fanny packs, or bandoleers, but must have at least 2 liters of storage space total.

 Consumables are single-use items that are consumed upon use, and must be re-stocked back at the station.
 Consumables might be items that must be used in conjunction with other Equipment (such as extra ammo magazines), or used on its own (such as a Burn Cure).